 Reliability is another key criterion for evaluating health information and refers to the extent that health claims can be consistently verified.
 If a claim is reliable, it can be demonstrated to occur consistently in study after study.
 Researchers speak of findings as statistically significant when they are considered reliable.
 Statistical significance means that the probability that a study’s findings are due to chance alone is less than 5%.
 That is, 95 out of 100 times similarly designed studies would yield similar results.
 Because thousands of studies are performed, however, some studies that yield statistically significant results eventually prove to be wrong.
 Consequently it takes hundreds of studies, many of them conflicting, to create a consensus on a particular health issue.
 Any house cleaning norman worth considering should be based on numerous studies or experiments conducted over many years.

 Health information must also pass scientifically controlled, double-blind studies.
 The classic study includes at least two groups in which one is an experimental group and receives some form of experimental treatment and the other is a control group and receives no treatment.
 The double-blind feature of a study means that neither the researcher nor the subjects know who is receiving an experimental treatment.
+Find more here about codependency coaching.
 If a researcher wanted to prove, for example, that a particular brand of soap prevents athlete’s foot, two groups would be needed.
 One would use the experimental soap, and the other would use a placebo or soap substitute.
 Researchers administering the soap treatment would not know which soap they were using, nor would the subjects in the experimental and control groups.
 Therefore if the experimental group has significantly fewer cases of athlete’s foot, the results can be attributed to the treatment.